Vélib': Demand

 There are frequent disparities between the availability of rental bicycles and the number of rental slots.
 Each rental station indicates the number of bicycles available at the nearest stations.

 Demand can be high during the working week and during transport strikes.
 Although rental bicycles are not dedicated, it has been known for people to chain a bicycle to its station so that it will remain available to them for a subsequent trip.
-Vélib' has declared this to be uncivic behaviour, and Vélib' employees are authorised to cut the locks in these cases.
+Vélib' has declared this to be uncivil behaviour, and Vélib' employees are authorised to cut the locks in these cases.

 Stations at greater elevations generally experience greater demand.
 In addition, there is a net inflow of bicycles from the outskirts to the city centre earlier in the day, and a net flow outwards in the evening.
 Thus, depending on the time of day, Vélib needs to manage the demand at its outermost and centremost stations.
 Consequently, bicycles may be completely unavailable in some locations, whilst parking problems exist for others.

 Vélib' faces logistical issues, and must relocate bikes during the course of each day.
 There are proposals to make adjustments to the system's pricing mechanism.
 The "bonus V'+" bonus system was put in place on 14 June 2008 in an effort to adjust the demand level.
 Fifteen minutes of free cycling time is credited to users who rent bicycles from stations without the logo (mostly situated at the edge of the city and more than 60 m above sea level) and drop bicycles off at stations where the logo is displayed.

 Due to continuing high demand, the Vélib' scheme was extended to neighbouring councils (up to 1.5 km beyond the boundaries of Paris) in 2008.
-Four thousand bicycles have since been distributed to 29 towns on the outskirts of Paris.